-Erin Hill is a harpist, singer, actor, and songwriter.
-She’s had a #1 album on the Billboard world chart and has played & sung with Enya, Kanye West, moby, Cyndi Lauper, a-ha, Levon Helm, Randy Newman, Sinead O’Connor, Jewel, and has played solo at The Royal Albert Hall.
+Harpist and singer Erin Hill has had a #1 album on the Billboard world chart.
+She has played & sung with Enya, Kanye West, moby, Cyndi Lauper, a-ha, Levon Helm, Randy Newman, Sinead O’Connor, Jewel, and has played solo at The Royal Albert Hall.
 She is also known as The Pretty White Girl from Comedy Central’s Chappelle’s Show.

-Erin is known at the Ritz-Carlton on Central Park South in NYC for her rock ‘n’ roll arrangements on solo harp, playing and singing everything from Bowie, The Beatles, Stevie Wonder and Neil Young to Aerosmith, The Police, Prince and Lady Gaga.
+Erin is known at the Ritz-Carlton on Central Park South in NYC for her rock ‘n’ roll arrangements on solo harp, playing and singing everything from David Bowie, The Beatles, Bruce Springsteen, Stevie Wonder, and Neil Young to Aerosmith, ABBA, The Police, Prince and Lady Gaga.
 Another specialty of hers is Celtic music; her Celtic album Four Leaf Clover hit #1 on the Billboard World chart in 2009.

-Erin is available for all types of events, weddings, corporate functions and concerts.
-She can play either Solo Harp or she can sing and play, whichever is preferred.
+Erin plays for all types of events in the New York City area and beyond: weddings, corporate functions, cocktail hours, concerts, house concerts, parties, etc. She can play either Solo Harp or she can sing and play, whichever is preferred.
 She can also perform as a duo, trio, or group with other instruments.
-She does all styles of music (including classical, of course), but she specializes in Celtic, jazz, opera, and pop (50’s, 60’s, 70’s, 80’s on up).
+She does all styles of music (including classical, of course), but she specializes in celtic, jazz, opera, and pop (50’s, 60’s, 70’s, 80’s on up to Lady Gaga).
 Her concert harp is electric, and she has a small amp she can bring so that the sound can be adjusted to as loud or soft as needed.

 Erin toured with the Lincoln Center South Pacific as harpist and pianist, and is the harpist on the new soundtrack for The Fantasticks, on Martha Wainwright’s self-titled debut album, on various commercials (Dunkin’ Donuts, etc.) and on MTV2’s Wonder Showzen.
 She’s a singer, songwriter and musician on the Dream Jam Band’s major label debut on EMI.
 As a voice-over artist she’s been heard on commercials from Coca-Cola, Comcast, and Match.com to Play-Doh, Walmart and Dunkin’ Donuts.